element-hq/synapse/docs/admin_api/user_admin_api.md

 ```

 **Parameters**
 - `deactivated` - Optional flag to filter deactivated users.
-If `true`, only deactivated users are queried.
+If `true`, only deactivated users are returned.
   If `false`, deactivated users are excluded from the query.
 When the flag is absent (the default),
   **both** active and deactivated users are included in the
   search results.